ToshioCP/Gtk4-tutorial/gfm/sec8.md

 The disadvantage is that writing C string is a bit bothersome because of the double quotes.
 If you want to use this method, you should write a script that transforms ui file into C-string.

-- add backslash before each double quote.
+- Add backslash before each double quote.
-- add double quote at the left and right.
+- Add double quote at the left and right.

 ### Using Gresource